Keyboard shortcuts

 Async IDL functions (async: true) are exposed as async throws methods that bridge the C ABI completion callback into Swift structured concurrency via withCheckedThrowingContinuation.
 The continuation is boxed in a ContinuationRef, retained with Unmanaged.passRetained, and released exactly once, by takeRetainedValue() inside the C completion callback.
 From the async-demo sample:

-private final class ContinuationRef<T> {
+private final class ContinuationRef<T, E: Error> {

-let value: CheckedContinuation<T, Error>
+let value: CheckedContinuation<T, E>

-init(_ value: CheckedContinuation<T, Error>) { self.value = value }
+init(_ value: CheckedContinuation<T, E>) { self.value = value }

 }